 Honors Service and Activities

 Honors Program members are expected to engage in service ("Improve my community") and activities ("Improve me").
 Documented service and activities are required to qualify for the Graduate of the Honors Program credential; see the Honors Program Handbook for details.
 Print out the following forms and take them with you whenever you participate in Honors service or activities; turn them in to your Honors coordinator at the end of the semester.

-Special scholarships are available to members of the Honors Program in good standing or conditional status.
+Special scholarships are available to members of the Honors Program in good standing or conditional status who enroll in and successfully complete Honors classes.
+These scholarships are awarded automatically - no application is required.
 Honors Program scholarships are available each fall and spring semester and, if funds remain, the summer term.
-Honors scholarship funds are limited and applications are processed in order of date received.
-See the Honors Scholarship Application for complete instructions and eligibility requirements.
+Honors scholarship funds are limited so enroll in Honors classes early!
+Use the link below to get more information about Honors Program scholarships.